pra-kri/hyde/index.md

 title: Home
 ---

+## What is this website?
+A collection of **essays, notes and code** related to uncertainty, decision-making, probability, machine learning, neuroscience, investing, policy and any other topics that I find interesting.

 ## The Central Idea
 This is the central idea that I'm curious about:<br>
 **Decision-making under uncertainty.
-How should you act in the face of the unknown?**
+How should you act in the face of the unknown?** <br>
+And how can you view this question from different fields?

 <table style="width:180%">